 Fourth Graders Reflect on Dance in School

-This year, a group of 4th-6th graders at Chicago’s Gunsaulus Scholastic Academy took the Dancing with Class core program journey, spending 10 weeks learning different styles of partner dance and then traveling to a Dance-Off event for a friendly competition with other schools.
+In this post, we introduce you to a group of 4th graders at Chicago’s Gunsaulus Scholastic Academy who took the Dancing with Class core program journey, spending 10 weeks learning different styles of partner dance and then traveling to a Dance-Off event for a friendly competition with other schools.
 The program is designed to support Social Emotional Learning (SEL) goals and students build confidence, teamwork and problem solving skills along the way.
-Today, we are placing the spotlight on some of their fourth grade dancers.

 Take a peek inside the school auditorium while they practice: